Home > Breakfast > Mini Cherry Curd Dutch Baby

 • Cool the dutch babies, in their skillets, for a few minutes on a wire cooling rack.
 When ready to serve, scoop a dollop of the cherry curd onto each dutch baby.
 Optional – sprinkle with fresh fruit and powdered sugar.
 Serve and enjoy!

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES

 • The 3.5-inch mini skillets are small.
 They each will yield 1, smaller portion single serving.
-If you prefer to make the dutch baby in one larger skillet, I would not recommed anything larger than an 8-inch skillet.
+If you prefer to make the dutch baby in one larger skillet, I would not recommed anything larger than an 7-inch skillet.

 Course: Breakfast, Dessert